evanodell/parlitools/README.md

 `bes_2017` - A tibble with Great Britain constituencies results from the 2017 general election.
 This data can be linked to 2011 census information in [`census_11`](https://docs.evanodell.com/parlitools/reference/census-11.html).

 `census_11` - A tibble with constituency-level census data.

-`council_data` - A tibble with data on the size of each local council (in terms of councillors), and the party or parties controlling the council.
-(Sources: http://opencouncildata.co.uk/councils.php?model=, http://geoportal.statistics.gov.uk/datasets/464be6191a434a91a5fa2f52c7433333_0).
-Last updated 14 July 2017.

 `leave_votes_west` - The percentage of votes cast for leave in the 2016 EU referendum.
 Some constituencies have actual results and others only have estimates by Chris Hanretty; in cases where the actual cote count is known, both the estimates and the actual results are reported.
 (Sources: https://secondreading.uk/brexit/brexit-votes-by-constituency/ http://www.bbc.co.uk/news/uk-northern-ireland-36616830)